openbridge/ob_bulkstash/README.md

 * **Runtime**: You can run a collection of containers running independent tasks via config files.
 This means you can wrap the Docker service with other apps like bash, python and so forth on your host
 * **Deployment**: You can setup things like Amazon Lambda and ECS tasks to control the runtime tasks.
 Configurations can be encrypted and stored in a service like AWS KMS.
 Configuration attributes can then be provided by an end user via a front-end web app.
 For example, you can have a form that collects all the S3 or Google OAuth tokens.
 A front end is not include :)
 * **Notifications**: You can uses services like cronalarm, Cronitor.io, healthchecks.io...to set status and alerts.
 Notifications via Slack, Hipchat... are also possible, but not enabled.
+* **Folder Size Monitoring**: Local source folders can be monitored.
+If the size of the contents in the source folder exceed a value you set an rclone copy operation will occur

 ### Features
 * MD5/SHA1 hashes checked at all times for file integrity